 The Sicilian wine produced on the slopes of Etna

-Italy has a viticultural heritage particularly large, consisting of many varieties still present in the vineyards of the entire peninsula.
+The wine-growing Heritage Italy boasts a particularly wide, consisting of a large number of species still present in the entire peninsula.

-The view sees the world in wine production wine made by using very few grape varieties, such as Chardonnay, Cabernet Sauvignon, Merlot and a few others.
-Vines are easy to grow and high yield compared to the native vines which, however, are highly dependent on their environment of origin and, if transplanted into other areas, did not respond to the needs qualitative expectations .
+The wine world sees wine production run using very few grape varieties such as Chardonnay, Cabernet Sauvignon, Merlot and a few others.
+Vines are easy to grow and excellent production yields compared to the vines, which are highly dependent on their environment and that, if transplanted elsewhere, do not meet the quality requirements.

-This trend is causing a flattening of taste and a certain uniformity of wine production, which are similar even if they come from areas distant from each other.
+This trend is causing a flattening of taste and a certain uniformity of wine products, which are similar although from far-flung areas between them.

-Italy, and Sicily in particular, are rediscovering and re-evaluating the old grape varieties.
-In Sicily, this has already happened with the Nero d'Avola, and it is happening with the native vines of Etna: Nerello Mascalese , Nerello Cappuccio or Mantellato, Carricante, Minella and catarratto.
+The Italy, and Sicily in particular, are rediscovering and re-evaluating old vines.
+In Sicily this has already happened with the Nero d'Avola, and is happening with Etna vines: Nerello Mascalese, Nerello Cappuccio or Mantellato, Carricante, Catarratto and Minnella.

-The wines of Mount Etna look like people: they resemble each other but different from each and every other, has physical traits, personality, age, character and different smells.
+The wines of Etna have strong personality: can look between them but each different from each other; He features, age, character and different smells.

-The differences depend on the wine grape varieties, soil type, age of the vines, the climate, the exposure of the vineyard, from the surrounding vegetation, the type of facility, by conduction, from the wine-making process and refining and to all those factors that combine to create wines that differ in the district, vintage, producer, although produced with the same type of grape.
+In vino dell'Etna differences depend on the species, the type of terrain, from the age of vines, from the climate, exposure of the vineyard, from temperature, surrounding vegetation, plant type, by conduct, by the process of vinification and refinement and all those factors that combine to create a wine that differs from another contrada, wine vintage, producerDespite being produced with the same type of grape.

-The areas most valued by wine growing Etna are three: the hills of the southern slopes of the eastern hills and particularly suitable for the production of white wines fresh and flavorful , but also rosé and red wines with good body and the hills of the north slopes that are characterized by ability to produce well -structured and full-bodied red wines suitable for aging, with the Mediterranean climate, the mildest of up to 600 meters. and large temperature variations between day and night and up to over 1000 meters , long periods of sunshine and light, well-drained soil of volcanic nature , and sometimes tending to sandy clay and rich in minerals, conditions that distinguish Etna from the rest of Sicily viticultural, a niche of excellence for natural and easy adaptation of autochthonous and allochthonous terroir.
+The most valued by the winegrowing areas etnea are three: the hills of the South and the eastern hills particularly suitable for producing fresh and aromatic white wines, but also rosé and red with good body and the hills of the North that are distinguished by their ability to produce also full-bodied and structured red wines for aging, with Mediterranean climatemilder, up to 600 mt. and strong temperature fluctuations between day and night to over 1000 mt, long periods of sunshine and light, well-drained volcanic nature, verging on sandy and sometimes to clay and rich in minerals, conditions that distinguish it from the rest of Etna Sicily Italy, wine and a niche of excellence in the natural and easy adaptation of vines and alien to the terroir.